Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Introduction

-Our construction indicates that there might be a parallel Gaussian elimination algorithm which solves linear equations over $\Fbb_q$ by $O\pbra{\frac{n}{\log n}}$ parallel row-elimination matrices with $O\pbra{\frac{n}{\log n}}$ parallel time.
-Some related work can be seen in \cite{faugere2010parallel,rupp2006parallel,robert1989optimal,cosnard1988parallel}.
+Our construction also indicates that there might be a parallel Gaussian elimination algorithm for solving linear equations over $\Fbb_q$ by $O(n/\log n)$ parallel row-elimination matrices with $O(n/\log n)$ parallel time.
+Some related work can be found in \cite{faugere2010parallel,rupp2006parallel,robert1989optimal,cosnard1988parallel}.
 We leave this as an open problem for future research.

-A related fundamental problem is to construct an equivalent circuit with optimal depth for any given CNOT circuit.
-Note that our parallel CNOT-circuit synthesis algorithm is optimal in the asymptotic sense.
-Specifically, given any matrix $\Mmat\in\GL(n,2)$ and a pair of integers $k,m$, determine whether there exists an $n$-qubit $m$-ancilla CNOT circuit for $\Mmat$ with depth at most $k$.
-This decision problem is similar to Minimum Circuit Size Problem ($\tt MCSP$) --- the famous problem which is unlikely to be proven in $\P$ or $\NP$-complete by natural proof~\cite{kabanets2000circuit,razborov1997natural}.
-In this paper, we provide what we consider to be relevant hardness evidence by proving hardness results for optimizing CNOT circuits in slightly different scenarios.
-In the first scenario, one aims to optimize the depth of a CNOT circuit under certain topological constraints \cite{devitt2016performing,divincenzo2000physical} with ancillae.
-In the second scenario, one aims to optimize a sub-circuit of a CNOT circuit with ancillae.
-We briefly summarize the inapproximability result as \thm{thm:complexityTotal}; the formal statement is in \sct{sec:hardnessresult}.
+Note that our space-depth trade-off for quantum-synthesis is optimal only in the asymptotic sense.
+A fundamental optimization problem, related to our results for the CNOT-circuit depth reduction, is the construction of an equivalent circuit with optimal depth for any \emph{given} CNOT circuit and amount of ancillae.
+Specifically, given any matrix $\Mmat\in\GL(n,2)$ and a pair of integers $k> 0$ an $m \geq 0$, the problem is to determine whether there exists an $n$-qubit $m$-ancilla CNOT circuit for $\Mmat$ with depth at most $k$.
+This decision problem is an analogue of the {\sc Minimum Circuit Size} Problem ($\tt MCSP$)---the famous problem that is unlikely to be proven in $\P$ or $\NP$-complete by natural proofs~\cite{kabanets2000circuit,razborov1997natural}.
+In this paper, we provide, what we consider to be, a relevant hardness evidence by proving hardness results for optimizing CNOT circuits in two slightly different scenarios. \begin{itemize} \item In the first scenario, the objective is to optimize, with ancillae, the depth of a CNOT circuit under certain topological constraints \cite{devitt2016performing,divincenzo2000physical}. \item In the second scenario, the goal is to optimize, with ancillae, a sub-circuit of a CNOT circuit. \end{itemize} Below, we give a high-level summary of the inapproximability results in \Cref{thm:complexityTotal}.
+The formal statement can be found in \Cref{sec:hardnessresult}.